A Twickenham Walk

 Exit into Sion Road and go right, then left through Ferry Road into Lebanon Park.
 Go to the right back to Riverside then left and enter the grounds of the Orleans House Gallery to the left just beyond the overhead bridge

 Exit through the wooded grounds into Orleans Road and go left.
-Go right through Chapel Road into Montpelier Row

-The fine houses date from the 1720s and there are plaques to Walter de la Mare and Tennyson
+The fine houses date from the 1720s and there are plaques to Walter de la Mare and Tennyson.

 From Montpelier Row cross Richmond Road and go along Crown Road opposite back to the station

-© london-footprints.co.uk 2003
+© london-footprints.co.uk 2010

 Resources

-The excellent Tourist Information Centre in the Old Town Hall, Richmond has lots on Twickenham including books, maps, ideas for walks and details of places of interest open to the public Tel 020 8940 9125.
-The Twickenham TIC is in the Civic Centre in York Street Tel 020 8891 7272.
 The Twickenham Museum is housed in 25 The Embankment.
 Admission is free but opening is limited to Tues & Sat 11-3 and Sun 2-4.
 Tel 020 8408 0070.
+The award-winning

 There are guided walks available on summer Sunday afternoons led by voluntary guides (charge) Tel 020 8977 2806.